top of page

 Learn more

-SLSCA has sent three delegations to deliver feminine care kits to schoolgirls in Cameroon.
-To date, we have provided 4,653 kits containing washable, reusable supplies, enabling girls to stay in school while on their periods.
+SLSCA has sent four delegations to deliver feminine care kits and books throughout the African continent.
+To date, we have provided 5,000+ kits containing washable, reusable supplies, enabling girls to stay in school while on their periods.

 bottom of page